-Photos by Meghan Bassett and Kendall Vanderslice, © Ask the Experts, LLC.
+Photos by Meghan Yager and Kendall Vanderslice, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Originally published on June 30th, 2010.
-Last updated: June 21, 2018 at 18:41 pm.
+Originally published on June 30, 2010.
+Last updated: December 30, 2019 at 21:00 pm.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Meghan Yager is a food addict turned food and travel writer with a love for creating uncomplicated, gourmet recipes and devouring anything the world serves up.
 As the author of the food and travel blog Cake 'n Knife, Meghan focuses on unique foodie experiences from around the world to right at home in your own kitchen.